ppy/osu-wiki/wiki/Beatmap_search/en.md

 | `<=` | Less than or equal to |
 | `>=` | Greater than or equal to |

-## osu!
+## Client

-*Note: the filters only work at the song selection screen, and osu!direct supports regular full-text search instead.*
+*Note: the filters only work at the song selection screen, while osu!direct supports regular full-text search instead.*

 | Filter | Description |
 | :-: | :-- |